railroadmedia/musora-js/docs/README.md

 # Introduction

-MusoraJS is a collaborative initiative to create a cross-platform collection of javascript packages.
+Musora.js is a collaborative initiative to create a cross-platform collection of javascript packages.
 The purpose of this project is to encourage collaboration between different front-end departments within the development team.
 Since both our Web applications and React Native Mobile applications are developed primarily from a javascript layer, we can mutually benefit from an open and shared code-base.

-MusoraJS currently consists of two parts: a [complete client api](https://github.com/railroadmedia/js-services) for all Musora-Back End services.
+Musora.js currently consists of two parts: a [complete client api](https://github.com/railroadmedia/js-services) for all Musora-Back End services.
 And a [simple object-orientated approach](https://github.com/railroadmedia/js-models) to handling the responses from our services API.